jaqarrick/jours/readme.md

 ## Status
 Use `jours status` to print the current state of jours.
 If you have the `tree` command on your path jours will print out the jours directory file tree.

-## Changing your password
-To change your password use
+### Other commands
 ```
+jours status  : get the current state of your journal
+jours version : get current version
-jours rehash
+jours rehash  : update your journal password
 ```
-You'll be asked your current password and prompted to enter a new one.